 Skaftafell Ice Cave, Vatnajökull National Park

 In this land of ice, you’ll also find a multitude of beautiful ice caves, which are temporary structures that appear at the edge of glaciers.
 Inside, they are absolutely stunning.
 This particular ice cave that looks like a work of art can be found on the frozen lagoon of the Svínafellsjökull glacier in Skaftafell.
 The cave can be accessed through a 22-foot entrance on the shoreline.
-At the end, it tapers to a narrow squeeze no more than four feet high.
+In the end, it tapers to a narrow squeeze no more than four feet high.
 It’s only safe to enter in the winter when cold temperatures have hardened the ice.
 If you’d like to explore it, a number of glacier tour guides offer the chance to get close to its brilliant blue frozen ceilings that are studded with stalactites that hang over icy paths and stalagmites.

-The Blue Lagoon is a very unique experience as a natural spa with milky aquamarine waters surrounded by black lava rocks.
+The Blue Lagoon is a unique Icelandic experience as a natural spa with milky aquamarine waters surrounded by black lava rocks.
 No matter what time of year, it feels amazing to soak in the naturally warm waters – though it may be particularly wonderful on a chilly, rainy day, swimming out to the bar in the middle to sip strawberry champagne or a healthy green smoothie.
-For the ultimate in relaxation, enjoy an in-water massage or a variety of skin enhancing treatments like a volcanic rock scrub or an algae face mask.
+For the ultimate in relaxation, enjoy an in-water massage or a variety of skin-enhancing treatments like a volcanic rock scrub or an algae face mask.
 When you want to take a break, you’ll find a number of eateries, including the elegant Lava restaurant and a poolside café.

 The Geysir Hot Spring Area is another popular stop along the Golden Circle, dotted with boiling mud pits and erupting geysers, including the liveliest, Strokkur, which explodes 100 feet into the air every five to 10 minutes.
 The area’s namesake, Geysir, is less active, rarely erupting these days, but it did lend its name to others across the globe.